Simularia/medea/README.md

 with $k = 0.075$ for PM25, $k = 0.5$ for PM10, $k = 1$ for PTS.

-- References:
+References:

-  - https://www.epa.gov/air-emissions-factors-and-quantification/ap-42-compilation-air-emissions-factors AP-42: Compilation of Air Emissions Factors, Sezione 13.2.5 Industrial Wind Erosion
+- EPA AP-42: Compilation of Air Emissions Factors, Sezione 13.2.5 Industrial Wind Erosion https://www.epa.gov/air-emissions-factors-and-quantification/ap-42-compilation-air-emissions-factors

 - Davis, F. K., and H. Newstein, 1968: The variation of gust factors and mean wind speed with height.
 J. Appl.
 Meteor., 7, 372–378

 ### Scheme 3 - wind erosion of dust cumulus with no available wind data
 The algorithm proposed in the simplified methodology of ARPA Toscana is summarized with the following formula:

-$$e_{r} = 10^9  e_{f} S m_{h}$$
+$$ e_r = 10^{9} e_f S m_h $$

 - $e_{r}$ is the emission rate (in mcg) (or hourly emitted pollutant mass) that will go in the output emission file.
 - $e_{f}$ is the pollutant emitted value: